The other day, I was on the verge of having another anxiety attack -- the same kind that I wrote about in my book The Happiness Dare.

 7 Day Challenge: Choose Gratitude & Find Happiness

-Thanksgiving is a few weeks away.
+Thanksgiving is almost here.
 What if we got an early start?
-What if we joined together this month, and committed to 7 days of choosing gratitude?
+What if we joined together, and committed to 7 days of choosing gratitude?
 Furthermore, what if we invited a friend, a granddaughter, a mother-in-law, or a sister to take the challenge with us?

 That's the heart behind the 7 Day Challenge to Choose Gratitude & Find Happiness.